NoleStites/souhackathon2023/README.md

 This project lets the user play a game of MadLibs themed after their choice of Shakespeare's plays.

+I am using a Python-based Flask application to allow the user to interact with my program through a webpage as opposed to a terminal.

 ### Setup Instructions
+NOTE: The below instructions assume that you have a terminal that can run Linux commands successfully.

 * Open a Linux terminal of your choice and clone the project using the following command:
 * * $ git clone https://github.com/NoleStites/souhackathon2023.git